 Luckily, that's a lot different these days!
 Web designers are using more and more fonts in websites.
 So much that it is starting to replace hero images and videos as the main way to captivate the user's attention quickly.
 Getting content to the user efficiently has become paramount in a world where mobile devices is the main means of getting information.
-This is actually one of the reason we went "type only" in our recent website redesign.

 A unique well-made type in a great setting can do a lot for a brand.
 Obviously we are big advocates of this approach, but even more so, we believe it is a design trend that is bound to last.
 It may seem new-ish to web design, being a fairly young media but design using mainly type as been around for ages.
 Ancient Rome and Greece were using type for signage and communication everywhere, it is only natural as web design matures that it tends to shift towards these established paradigms.